aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 ![Amazon UGC Demo](amazon-ivs-ugc-web-demo.png)

-**This project is intended for education purposes only and not for production usage.**
+**This project is intended for educational purposes only and not for production usage.**

 ## Prerequisites